khalidelassaad/mywebsite/src/pages/markdown/Codefolio-Ulam-Spiral.md

 Neat!

 Also included in `spiral.py` is a function that takes an integer and returns a hexcode.
 Passing incrementing numbers to this function sweeps through a rainbow of colors.
+I cannot for the life of me remember why I made this.